calnix/stakingPro/Documentation/ContractExplanations.md

 The vault account is updated first, accounting for boosting effects and fees.
 I.e. the vault considers its boosted balance relative to the total boosted balance of all vaults, to calculate the rewards accrued by the vault.

 The user account is updated next, accounting for the user's share of the rewards accrued by the vault.
-I.e. the user's account considers its unboosted balance relative to the vault's total unboosted balance of all users in the vault, to calculate the rewards accrued by the user.
+I.e., the user's account considers its unboosted balance relative to the vault's total unboosted balance of all users in the vault, to calculate the rewards accrued by the user.

 Unboosted balances are considered as all users within the same vault enjoy the same NFT_MULTIPLIER effects.

 ### Fees and rewards